Naval Base Melbourne: Battle of Melbourne

-While most people in Melbourne welcomed the US arrival at Melbourne, problems between Australian Troop and US Troop peaked in 1942 and caused was is called the Battle of Melbourne on 1 December 1942.
+While most people in Melbourne welcomed the US arrival at Melbourne, problems between Australian Troop and US Troop peaked in 1942 and caused what is called the Battle of Melbourne on 1 December 1942.
 The Battle of Melbourne was a smaller riot between Australian Troops and US Troops.
 There were riots in Brisbane, Bondi on 6 February 1943, Perth in January 1944 and Fremantle in April 1944.
 During the war there was a news blackout of the event, due to the need to keep morale up.